CivicTechWR/WRvotes/docs/resources/municipal-structure.md

 #### Shared responsibilities

-Several responsibilities are shared across the two levels of government.
+Several responsibilities are shared across levels of government.
 Some of these include:

 - Road maintenance (many major roads -- the ones with numbers -- are regional, and smaller roads are the responsibility of cities and townships).
-- Ambulance services
+- Ambulance services (shared with region and the province)
+- Libraries in the townships (townships own the buildings, the Region operates library services)

 ### Is the Regional Chair like the Premier or the Prime Minister of Waterloo Region?